How to Target Acne and Dark Spots at the Same Time

 Can you treat acne and dark spots at the same time?

-Yes, you can treat both simultaneously using gentle, anti-inflammatory ingredients.
-Turmeric and niacinamide are ideal because they address inflammation (acne's root cause) while inhibiting melanin production.
+Yes, you can treat both at the same time using gentle, soothing ingredients.
+Turmeric and niacinamide are ideal because they calm breakout-related redness while also helping to fade dark marks.

-The key is avoiding harsh actives that may clear acne but trigger more pigmentation.
+The key is avoiding harsh actives that may clear acne but trigger more dark marks.
 Choose products designed for both concerns.

 Learn more about brightening routines for acne-prone skin.

-Turmeric (curcumin) offers anti-inflammatory and brightening benefits through the same pathways.
+Turmeric (curcumin) offers soothing and brightening benefits through the same pathways.
 Niacinamide controls oil production while fading dark spots.

-Azelaic acid has antibacterial properties for acne plus melanin-inhibiting effects.
+Azelaic acid fights acne-causing bacteria plus may help reduce excess melanin.
 Kojic acid pairs well for added brightening without irritation.

 Read our comparison of turmeric vs kojic acid vs tranexamic acid.